xtjoeywx/docker-mautic-nginx-letsencrypt/README.md

   That's it!
 </p>
 <p>
   Note: Adding your certificate may take a few minutes.
-Reload the browser until the Mautic setup screen shows up.
+Keep reloading the browser until the Mautic setup screen shows up.
 </p>